423 Locked

 Takeaway

 The 423 Locked status code is a client error generated by the server when conflicting access is required to a locked resource.
-The client can try again when the resource is unlocked.
-The client may be capable of unlocking it, or the lock timer may expire, if applicable.
+The client tries again when the resource is unlocked.
+The client is capable of unlocking the resource, or the lock timer expires.

 See also